astranetworld/pevm/README.md

 ## Acknowledgements

 - Thanks to the authors of the `reth` crates for providing essential blockchain components.
-- Thanks to the Rust community for their invaluable support and resources.
+- We are deeply grateful to the Rust community for their invaluable support and resources.